INSIGHTS

 Using Negative Prompts

 A negative prompt is a list of things you *don't* want to see in your image.
-This is a powerful tool for excluding unwanted elements and improving the overall quality of your art.
-For example, if you're generating a portrait, you might want to add a negative prompt like "blurry, disfigured, extra limbs, ugly" to avoid common AI artifacts.
+This is a powerful tool for excluding unwanted elements.
+For example, add blurry, disfigured, extra limbs, ugly to avoid common artifacts.

 Experimenting with Artist Styles

 Want your image to look like it was painted by a famous artist?
-You can include the artist's name in your prompt to guide the AI's style.
-For example, you could try "a portrait of a woman in the style of Frida Kahlo" or "a landscape in the style of Claude Monet."
+You can include the artist's name in your prompt.
+Try "a portrait of a woman in the style of Frida Kahlo" or "a landscape in the style of Claude Monet."

 Controlling the Composition

 It's important to remember that prompting is an iterative process.
-Your first prompt might not always produce the perfect result, and that's okay!
-The key is to experiment, learn from your results, and refine your prompts over time.
-Don't be afraid to try different combinations of keywords, styles, and techniques.
+Your first prompt might not be perfect.
+Experiment, learn from your results, and refine your words!